 Harry Houdini becomes President

-In 1917, Houdini became the National President of the Society of American Magicians.
-During his first year of Presidency, Harry Houdini would embark on one of the largest magic club recruitment efforts in SAM history.
-He set out to inaugurate groups of magicians in Baltimore, Cincinnati, Columbus, Detroit, Kansas City, Pittsburgh and Toledo.
+During his first year of Presidency, Harry Houdini would embark on one of the most significant magic club recruitment efforts in SAM history.

 Houdini's sudden death

 Harry Houdini served nine-consecutive terms as the President of the Society of American Magicians until his sudden death on October 31, 1926.
-He served from 1917 - 1926.

-Houdini's Lawyer and amateur magician, Bernard M.L.
-Ernst was elected Society of American Magician President following Houdini's passing.
-Every year a Broken Wand Ceremony is performed at Houdini's grave on the exact time of his death, October 31 at 1:26 pm.
+Every year a Broken Wand Ceremony is performed at Houdini's grave at the exact time of his death, October 31 at 1:26 pm.

-New York City, NY - Parent Assembly
+1. New York City, NY - Parent Assembly

-San Francisco, CA - Golden Gate Assembly
+2. San Francisco, CA - Golden Gate Assembly

-Philadelphia, PA -
+3. Philadelphia, PA -

-Detroit, NY
+4. Detroit, NY

-Baltimore, MD
+5. Baltimore, MD

 Fighting magic exposure

-Throughout the 1920's many large magazines and newspapers began producing content that exposed magic.
-An Exposure Committee was formed by the Society of American Magicians with Servais Le Roy as its chairman.
+The Society of American Magicians formed an Exposure Committee with Servais Le Roy as its chairman.
 Le Roy proposed changes to the SAM constitution regarding "Easy Pocket Tricks," a term coined by Thurston.

-"Noting the epidemic of exposures in the various scientific and daily papers, might I call your attention to the fact that by so doing you are taking away the bread and butter of honest, hard working, ambitious magicians."
+"Noting the epidemic of exposures in the various scientific and daily papers, might I call your attention to the fact that by so doing, you are taking away the bread and butter of honest, hard-working, ambitious magicians."

 National Magic Week

-October 25 - 31 was established as National Magic Week in 1967 by the Society of American Magicians and has origins dating back to Houdini's death.
-It's a tradition that continues today and National Magic Week has received Proclamations in Alaska, Washington and New York City by Mayor Bloomberg.
+October 25 - 31 was established as National Magic Week in 1967 by the Society of American Magicians and had origins dating back to Houdini's death.

 “It is no illusion that New Yorkers are some of the most generous people in the world.
-This week’s events are a wonderful opportunity to recognize the talented and dedicated magicians who lend a helping hand" - Mayor Bloomberg
+This week’s events are a wonderful opportunity to recognize the talented and dedicated magicians who lend a helping hand" - Mayor Bloomberg.

 From Houdini Day to National Magic Day

-On July 20, 1938, the eighth oldest radio station in the United States, known then as KQW, broadcasting from California became the first radio station to air details with Mrs. Bess Houdini about National Magic Day.
+On July 20, 1938, the eighth oldest radio station in the United States, known then as KQW, broadcasting from California, became the first radio station to air details with Mrs. Bess Houdini about National Magic Day.

 From National Magic Day to National Magic Week